data-visualization-capstone/api/README.md

-# Data-Visualization Capstone
+# Data-Visualization Capstone API

-A Node.JS RESTful API for storing and retreiving GPS data.
+A RESTful backend API for storing and retrieving GPS data for use in location data visualizations.
+MEAN: MongoDB, Express, Angular, Node.js

 Running:
 ---